richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The Area Director

-The Area Director assigned as the "Reponsible Area Director" for the working will review the document after the working has approved its last call, and when satisfied will request it to be put on the IESG agenda.
+The Area Director assigned as the "Reponsible Area Director" for the Working Group will review the document after the Working Group has approved its last call, and when satisfied will request it to be put on the IESG agenda.